qkafae/grow-a-fucking-garden/README.md

 > This project is not yet complete !!!!
 Estiimated alpha release idk

-This is Grow A Garden (concept), but made more casual, and into a CLI (Command Line Interface) I've implemented a lot of new things:
+This is Grow A Garden (concept), but made more casual, and into a CLI (Command Line Interface) Anyways hers some cool stuff yay:
 - plants (duh)
-- mastery
+- expandable garden (duh)
-- shop w/ rotation
+- daily rotational shop
+- mastery (to unlock new plants)
-- very chill game
+- very chill game with no brainrot

+It's extremely easy to cheat in tis game (everything is saved locally) but whats the point of doing it, so just enjoy the game and play it as is

 # Supported Devices 💻
 - OS: *MacOS High Sierra*, Windows 8.1 or later